ByteCampNZ/repo-scraper/README.rst

 github-scraper
 =====================

-Write a RESTful API which uses the GITHUB scraper behind the scenes to sample projects and return results about language features.
+Write a RESTful API which uses the GitHub scraper behind the scenes to sample projects and return results about language features.

 Contact
 -------